Help Save Children in the United States

 Together with Save the Children Action Network, Save the Children is a leading advocate for children, ensuring their voices are heard and their best interests are prioritized.
 We fill critical gaps in services and deliver scalable solutions to the challenges children face.

 Our sponsorship program gives a child growing up in need in America the opportunity for a brighter future.
-Sponsorship directly benefits a sponsored child’s community, ensuring access to a quality education and the opportunity to grow in a nurturing environment.
+Sponsorship directly benefits a sponsored child’s community, ensuring access to quality education and the opportunity to grow in a nurturing environment.

 Coronavirus & Kids: Resources from Save the Children